wyattscarpenter/blog/readme.md

 2021-04-06: Essays On Extremely Specific Questions, part 1: What unix time is it in milliseconds during a leap second, in javascript? <https://wyattscarpenter.github.io/blog/unix_milliseconds_leap_javascript.txt> adapted from <https://github.com/qntm/t-a-i/issues/15#issuecomment-814128119>

-2021-06-07: Essays On Extremely Specific Questions, part 2: Why does the word "penguinos" have no diaresis in the novel Penguin Island, and is it spanish? <https://wyattscarpenter.github.io/blog/penguinos.txt> adapted from <https://github.com/standardebooks/anatole-france_penguin-island_a-w-evans/pull/4#issuecomment-855788226>
+2021-06-07: Essays On Extremely Specific Questions, part 2: Why does the word “penguinos” have no diaresis in the novel Penguin Island, and is it spanish? <https://wyattscarpenter.github.io/blog/penguinos.txt> adapted from <https://github.com/standardebooks/anatole-france_penguin-island_a-w-evans/pull/4#issuecomment-855788226>

 2021-06-13: The C Zoo, part 5: two bookend macros <https://wyattscarpenter.github.io/blog/2_bookend_macros.txt>